mokassem2000/mokassem2000/README.md

 ###

-<p align="left">i am mohmaed kasse .net full stack developer with 1 years of experience in building web applications and software solutions.
+<p align="left">I am mohmaed kassem .net full stack developer with 1 years of experience in building web applications and software solutions.
 I enjoy working on challenging projects that leverage the power of the .NET ecosystem and constantly strive to learn and improve my skills.</p>

 ###